diazadr/prediction-sleep-healthy-web/README.md

 Backend will be accessible at `http://localhost:8000`.

+---

 ## Project Status

-This project is **in development** and may be updated with new features and improvements.
+This project is **completed** and may be updated with new features and improvements.

 ---

 ## Contributions

 Contributions are welcome!
 Feel free to fork the repository, submit issues, or open pull requests.

+Thanks to **Bayu Putra Pamungkas** for support with the model.

 ---